 They feature aspherical lenses of 26 millimeters fully multilayer-coated with green film for superior light transmission and better image brightness.
-Another feature would be its low-light night vision, however, these don't mean you can still use them in complete darkness, only low light.
+Another feature would be its low-light night vision, however, this doesn't mean you can still use them in complete darkness, only low light.

 It uses BAK-4 prisms for superior light transmission that provides better image brightness and a perfect round exit pupil.

 Also, it has a rubber coating finish and an excellent sealing property for a firm grip and abrasion, and water resistance.
 These features make it suitable for hostile environments.